 See Split Task

-A contractual term to control payment so that it is based on the same work quantity as payment received.
+A contractual term to control payment based on the same work quantity as payment received.

-A contractual term to the control payment due date to be based on the same payment received date.
+A contractual term to control the payment due date based on the same payment received date.

 Stands for Plan – Do – Check – Adjust.
 The cycle introduced by Walter A. Shewhart and popularized by Dr. W. E. Deming as a method of continuous improvement.